 or blocks of courses earned through a previous degree or part of a degree program that may be credited towards an Acsenda

-degree requirement; or a block of credits recognized in an articulation agreement with another institution.
-Students receiving
+degree requirement, or a block of credits recognized in an articulation agreement with another institution.
+Also, students receiving

 International Baccalaureate and Advanced Placement

 Domestic or international applicants who are graduates from the International Baccalaureate (IB) program and Advanced Placement

 programs are eligible for admission and may receive course credit for first-year undergraduate courses.

 IB diploma graduates must have a minimum score of 24 points and at least three (3) Higher Level, and three (3) Standard Level courses including English and Math.
 Nonetheless, if only Certificate courses have been completed, admission will be based on the high school curriculum.

 For applicants who present results of one or more Advanced Placement (AP) courses, the admission will be based on the highest of either the AP score or the approved course grade of an equivalent course in the curriculum being followed by the applicant.